TheAcharya/Airlift/README.md

 ## Future Roadmap

-- Funtion to create new Airtable Bases
+- Ability to create new Airtable Bases
-- Funtion to Update & Add New Unique Records
+- Ability to Update & Add New Unique Records
 - Robust Validation Options
 - And many more...